 - Communications: Cell phones will be manned at all rest stops and in all support vehicles.
 Volunteers and staff will be monitoring the entire route and will be alert and aware of everything happening along the routes and are able to communicate at all times.

-- EMS: A complete network of Emergency Medical Service (EMS) personnel will be available all day to patrol the route, the lunch stop, and many rest stops.
-If you have any medical needs, go to the nearest rest stop or flag down one of the support vehicles.
+- EMS: Emergency services are available from local municipalities along the route.
+Dial 911.
+If you have any less urgent medical needs, go to the nearest rest stop or flag down one of the support vehicles.

-- Mechanics: Sponsoring bike shop mechanics will be available before and during the tour to assist with all repairs. they will be stationed at the Fire Department Complex and Shippenburg Township Park.
+- Mechanics: Sponsoring bike shop mechanics will be available before and during the tour to assist with all repairs.
+They will be stationed at the Fire Department Complex, the Newville Trailhead and Shippenburg Township Park.